-Overseen by the Level Crossing Removal Authority of Victoria, the $1.6bn project includes the removal of nine level crossings, which would be eventually replaced by elevated rail, and the construction of five new stations.
+Overseen by the Level Crossing Removal Authority of Victoria, the $1.6bn project included the removal of nine level crossings, which were replaced by elevated rail and the construction of five new stations.

-The level crossings to be removed under the project are currently used by the Cranbourne Pakenham train line, Melbourne’s busiest rail line, which is crossed by some of the most congested roads in the locality.
-Boom gates at these crossing are down for up to 82 minutes during peak morning hours, leading to traffic congestion.
+Prior to their removal, level crossings were used by the Cranbourne Pakenham train line, Melbourne’s busiest rail line, which is crossed by some of the most congested roads in the locality.
+Boom gates at these crossing were needed to be downed for up to 82 minutes during peak morning hours, leading to traffic congestion.

-Removing the level crossing and developing elevated rail will not only reduce congestion but improve safety and create a reliable train service in the region.
+Removing the level crossing and developing elevated rail aims to reduce congestion, improve safety and create a reliable train service in the region.

-Works on the project are scheduled to commence in July 2016 and will be completed by 2018.
-It is estimated it will create more than 2,000 jobs in the region.
+Work on the project commenced in July 2016 and was completed in June 2018.
+The project created more than 2,000 jobs in the region.

 Details of the level crossing removal project

-The project includes the removal of every level crossing between Caulfield and Dandenong and the development of five new stations at Carnegie, Murrumbeena, Hughesdale, Clayton, and Noble Park.
+The project included the removal of every level crossing between Caulfield and Dandenong and the development of five new stations at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.
 It also includes the upgrade of signalling and power systems along the corridor from Melbourne central business district (CBD) to Cranbourne and Pakenham.

-Constructing an elevated line over the existing line will cause less inconvenience to the passengers and drivers as regular rail operations will not be disrupted.
-Most of the work is planned to be completed while the trains and roads run normally.
+The elevated line over the existing line causes less inconvenience to the passengers and drivers.
+Most of the work was completed while the trains and roads ran normally.

-A total of 65 new high-capacity metro trains have been ordered to run on the newly created elevated line, creating an additional space for 11,000 passengers on the line.
+A total of 65 new high-capacity metro trains were ordered to run on the newly created elevated line, creating space for 11,000 additional passengers on the line.

-The Victorian Government released proposed urban designs for the elevated rail project in February 2016.
-The design proposed the removal of nine level crossings and developing three sections of elevated rail.
+The Victorian Government released proposed urban designs for the 3.2km-long elevated rail project in February 2016.
+The design proposed the removal of nine level crossings and development of three sections of elevated rail.

 The new elevated structure is designed with a built-in derailment barrier, which helps the trains to stay in place preventing them from leaving the structure.
 In case of unlikely events of derailment, the train’s wheels will be caught between the tracks and the concrete derailment barrier halts the train.

-As the elevated rail structures lift the rail line above the ground they will create an open space below by connecting the land previously separated by the tracks.
+As the elevated rail structures lift the rail line above the ground, they create an open space below by connecting the land previously separated by the tracks.

-Between Caulfield and Dandenong, 225,000m² of open space can be created that can be used as parks, plazas, community facilities, playgrounds, car parking, shared cycling, and pedestrian paths.
+Approximately 225,000m² of open space was created between Caulfield and Dandenong, which can be used as parks, plazas, community facilities, playgrounds, car parking, shared cycling, and pedestrian paths.

 The urban design focuses on creating high-quality, safe and well-maintained public spaces, while delivering the project’s transport objectives.
-It aims to provide easier connections for pedestrians, cyclists, public transport and road users, improve safety by eliminating the interface between road and rail, encourage community gathering by providing common spaces, and increase development opportunities in the localities.
+It provides easier connections for pedestrians, cyclists, public transport and road users, improves safety by eliminating the interface between road and rail.

-The elevated rail is designed to allow more natural light, air and rainwater to reach ground that helps to sustain vegetation along the line.
-The design also incorporates considered design measures to achieve noise reduction throughout the corridor and surrounding area.
+The elevated rail design allows for more natural light, air and rainwater to reach ground that helps to sustain vegetation along the line.
+It also incorporates considered design measures for noise reduction throughout the corridor and surrounding area.

 Construction details of the elevated rail

-One of the sections of the elevated rail in Clayton and Noble Park will be constructed using a traditional crane method.
-Super T beams will be lifted into place using large cranes.
+One of the sections of the elevated rail in Clayton and Noble Park was constructed using a traditional crane method.
+Super T beams were lifted into place using large cranes.

-The elevated rail also reduces the number of trucks on the road during construction resulting in an estimated 75,000 lesser truck movements compared to other solutions suggested for the project.
+The elevated rail also reduced the number of trucks on the road during construction resulting in an estimated 75,000 fewer truck movements compared to other solutions suggested for the project.

-By August 2016, two 230t-gantry cranes, 40m-wide and 150m-long, will be used near Murrumbeena station to install 2,500 locally-manufactured segments of the new elevated rail.
+By August 2016, two 230t-gantry cranes, 40m-wide and 150m-long, were used near Murrumbeena station to install 2,500 locally manufactured segments of the new elevated rail.

-Once operations commence on the newly elevated rail, the tracks on the ground will be removed, following which construction of all the ground level works such as parks, car parking, plazas, and pedestrian paths will be commenced.
+With the commencement of operations on the newly elevated rail, the tracks on the ground were removed, followed by the ground level works such as parks, car parking, plazas, and pedestrian paths.

 The preliminary noise report for the project was compiled by Parsons Brinckerhoff, a multi-national engineering and design firm.

-The contract for removal of the congested level crossing has been awarded to a consortium of firms including Lendlease, CPB Contractors, WSP Parsons Brinckerhoff, Aurecon and Metro Trains Melbourne in April 2016.
+The contract for the removal of the congested level crossing was awarded to a consortium of firms, including Lendlease, CPB Contractors, WSP Parsons Brinckerhoff, Aurecon and Metro Trains Melbourne, in April 2016.